Power paint rollers are electrically operated paint roller machines that can make your rolling job much easier and fast.

-Unlike sprayers, power paint rollers for house painting are much easier to use.
+Unlike sprayers, power paint rollers for house painting are much easier.

 For the most part, simply reading the instructions before use will give you all the information you need to know about how to operate a power paint roller properly.

-Another advantage is electrically powered paint rollers can be far less expensive than a paint sprayer.
+Another advantage is electrically powered paint rollers can be far less expensive than a paint sprayers.

-Even if you spend more like $100 on a higher quality power paint roller, you will still be spending a great deal less than you would on even a medium-grade paint sprayer.
+Even if you spend more than $100 on a higher-quality power paint roller, you will still be spending much less than you would on a medium-grade paint sprayer.

 Powered paint rollers are not all created equal.

-If you buy one without doing your due diligence, you take the risk of getting a low-quality product that will either not function properly or will break down in a short amount of time.
+If you buy one without due diligence, you risk getting a low-quality product that will either not function properly or break down in a short amount of time.